Wood Fence Videos

 What kind of care and maintenance will my wood fence require?

-We recommend applying paint or stain every two years or as needed.
+We recommend applying paint or stain to your wood fence every two years or as needed.
 Here's our complete wood fence maintenance guide.

 Should I paint or stain my wood fence?

 To prolong the life of your wood fence, we recommend applying a protective finish to the wood fence once it is installed.
 There are three types of protective finish: paint, stain, and waterproofing sealer.
 The finish you choose for your fence will depend on the finished look you desire, as well as the species of wood used.